dancinginreallife/profile/README.md

-- Hi, I’m Freja, founder of @dingdongplanet
+- Hi, I’m Freja, founder of @
 - I’m currently learning sql
-- Find more @dingdongplanet on all platforms
+- Find more @ on all platforms